 Get Motivated to Study

 Get started now by copying our spelling words for 5th grade into your account and start practicing right away.
 Alternatively, you can use 5th grade spelling words from your school to create custom spelling lists in your account.
 We are confident that your 5th grader has never studied spelling like this before.
 Instead of complaining, writing out words and not getting great scores, your student will look forward to playing games and getting better test grades by using Home Spelling Words.
-We encourage you to let your student test drive the site themselves using our free trial.
+We encourage you to let your student test drive the site themselves.

 About the Author